adivakaruni/adivakaruni.github.io/_pages/about.md

 }
 </style>

-Associate Professor of Economics · University of Bergen · BECCLE {: .eyebrow}

 Welcome!
 I am an associate professor of economics at the [University of Bergen](https://www.uib.no/econ), Norway, and an associate member of the Bergen Center for Competition Law and Economics ([BECCLE](https://beccle.no/)).
-{: .lede}

 My research focuses on economic themes across Fintech, Blockchain & Cryptocurrencies, Capital Markets, Corporate Finance, and Industrial Organization, using big data and computational techniques such as natural language processing.
 Most of my analyses are conducted in R, Python, and SQL.
 I teach two final-year undergraduate courses: [ITØK264: Financial Technology](https://www.uib.no/emne/IT%C3%98K264) and [ECON261: Finance & Investments](https://www4.uib.no/en/courses/econ261).